zoom/actions/README.md

 );
 ```
 ## Response handling
-This method is a helper utility and is not required.
+(This `zm.handleResponse` method is a helper utility and is not required.)
 The `zm.fetch method` returns a complete response structure with the HTTP status code.
 The `zm.handleResponse` method checks whether the response's HTTP status code is in the 2xx or 3xx range.
 If it is, the `success callback` function (the second parameter of the method) is called; otherwise, the `failure callback` function (the third parameter of the method) is called.

 **Note**: Make sure you map your script’s output response to a JSON object that matches your action’s output definition.